Yuuqq/academic/content/publication/conference-paper/Harnessing the power of community.md

   Therefore, new strategies have been adopted to control the information with new actors under the authoritarian regime.
-For example, online platforms are required to participate in mass surveillance and directly or indirectly contribute to censorship (Gallagher and Miller, 2021; Hassid, 2020) through the participation and collaborations of different actors.
+For example, online platforms are required to participate in mass surveillance and directly or indirectly contribute to censorship through the participation and collaborations of different actors.
 However, the extant literature rarely focuses on these new trends.
 Here, the case of Baidu Baike (a Chinese online encyclopedia) offers insights into how the authoritarian regime relies on variously restricted communities and their actors (platform